n8tmps/airbnb-analysis-sd/README.md

             1. The neighborhoods with the highest number of bookings are <b>Mission Bay, Pacific Beach, La Jolla, Ocean Beach, and North Hills.</b>
       <br> 2.
 The most expensive neighbourhoods to book are <b>Torrey Pines, Moreno Mission, La Jolla, Wooded Area, and Del Cerro.</b>
       <br> 3.
 The hosts with the most listings are <b>Surf Style, Bluewater Vacation Homes, Coast Vacation Homes, Evan, and La Jolla.</b>
+      <br> 4.
+March is the most popular month to book Airbnbs in San Diego.
+This could be attributed to students going on Spring Break.
 </p>

 </html>